bijujo/aws_terraform_chef/README.md

 ## Prerequisites

--  Download latest version of terraform executable to the workstation/server from where you plan to execute the script
+-  Download latest version of terraform executable to the workstation/server from where you plan to execute the scripts
 -  Install AWS CLI and configure credentials using "aws configure".
 Credentials are needed for terraform to initialize s3 backend
 -  git clone the repo
 -  terraform init, plan, apply